kokes/kb/README.md

 ---

 - I like Joel Grus, he [live streams himself live coding Advent of Code](https://www.youtube.com/watch?v=VPXXthwAdg8&list=PLeDtc0GP5ICklPBnoZ0fdrw130hxI6_b3), he has written a cool book on Data Science (the second edition [has just been released](https://www.oreilly.com/library/view/data-science-from/9781492041122/)) and... he [doesn't like Jupyter notebooks](https://www.youtube.com/watch?v=7jiPeIFXb6U).
 It's a good thing that this is talked about, because notebooks are almost universally praised, but people should know about the downsides, too.
-- There are tons of interesting data structures and algorithms, Nicholas Ormrod covers a few of them in [this great CppCon talk](https://www.youtube.com/watch?v=YA-nB2wjVcI).
-I highly recommend the last part where he talks about [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog), an algorithm which is very close to magic.
-Oh and I also gave a talk on HyperLogLog and similar algorithms at [this year's PyData Amsterdam](https://www.youtube.com/watch?v=8Ean3Bx_o_M).
-- I've been compiling these lists of links based on my notes and one of my notes says just "Chandler Carruth".
-Not sure if I was referring to a specific talk, but I watched [nearly all his talks from CppCons](https://www.youtube.com/results?search_query=chandler+carruth), because his captivating narrative is really fun to watch.
-I don't write any C++, but the principles covered in these talks are mostly universal.
----
-title: "Assorted tech links #3"
-date: 2019-11-09T07:03:53+02:00
----

 ---